gbeckers/Darr/docs/readcode.rst

 Example arrays with code can be found `here <https://github .com/gbeckers/Darr/tree/master/examplearrays>`__.

-Compatibility array data types in other environments
+Compatibility darr array types in other environments
 ----------------------------------------------------

 +------------+-----+-------+-------+-------------+--------+-------+--------+----+